-An accounting service is required for Prime Access Registrar to cache identity information, even if no accounting service is needed otherwise.
+An accounting service is required for Cisco Prime AR to cache identity information, even if no accounting service is needed otherwise.
 If you added the example configuration during installation, a local-file accounting service is already configured.

-If you did not add the example configuration during software installation, see the Setting Up Accounting section in Chapter 7, "RADIUS Accounting."
+If you did not add the example configuration during software installation, see Setting Up Accounting section in the RADIUS Accounting chapter of the User Guide for Cisco Prime Access Registrar, 6.0.